 David Horne, Founder Hunters for the Hungry – July 19, 1952 – February 14, 2002

-We are currently in our 30th year of operating the Hunters for the Hungry program here in Virginia.
-During this time over 7.4 million pounds, over 29.6 million servings of venison, have been provided to people in need.
+We have now been in operation here in the Commonwealth for over 30 years!
+Hunters for the Hungry is a Virginia based Virginia serving program.
+During this time over 7.5 million pounds, over 30.3 million servings of venison, have been provided to people in need.
 It all began because of a very special person who learned of a venison distribution program operating in Texas and had the foresight to believe that we could do the same thing in Virginia.

 During the summer of 1991, David Horne, then general manager of the Society of St. Andrew, held a meeting to determine the feasibility of the hunters for the hungry concept in Virginia.
 Involved in this discussion were representatives of the Virginia Department of Game & Inland Fisheries, the Virginia Association of Meat Processors, the Virginia Deer Hunters Association, the Virginia Federation of Foodbanks, and interested individuals.
 Information was also available from the Virginia Department of Health and the Virginia Department of Meat and Poultry Inspection.